PKHG/guidelab_paint/README.md

 On the way ...
 22 nov 2016

-a lot is done ;-) .
+a lot is done ;-) 4 dec 2015 .
 A sort of usermanual will be added soon.